Documentation

 Tip

-Information The direction of the threshold can be changed by clicking the arrow to the right of the threshold targets.
-In terms of requests or requests logged, you would want to say that the lower the number is, the better the teams are performing; however, for the total number of resolved calls, a higher count is better.
+You can change the direction of the threshold by clicking the arrow to the right of the threshold targets.
+In terms of requests or requests logged, you would want to say that the lower the number is, the better the teams are performing.
+However, for the total number of resolved calls, a higher count is better.

 Data Source

-This is where you would specify any additional tables from which the measure will collect its data.
+• Additional Tables.
+Here you can specify any additional tables from which the measure will collect its data.

-Here, you select a date column that the measure will base its data collection on.
-The dates held in this column will be used to count/sum/average the records based on frequency, such as last month, last year or all records since the beginning of this year.
+• Date Ranging Column.
+Here you select a date column that the measure will base its data collection on.
+The dates held in this column will be used to count/sum/average the records based on frequency, such as last month, last year, or all records since the beginning of this year.

-This is where you can add a filter to the measure.
+• Query where clause.
+Here you can add a filter to the measure.

 In This Document